aware91/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model programming interface to change the document structure, style, and content.

 2. What is an event?

+It is when something happens on the page

 3. What is an event listener?

+this is when you do something to the page like click on something, hover over it, or use the keyboard

 4. Why would we convert a NodeList into an Array?

+you convert nodlist to arrays so you can feel the data into your js build

 5. What is a component?

+a small re-usavle set of logic set of elements.
+They return html

 ### Git Set up